CS4311-spring-2020/pick-tool-team03-we-showed-up/doc/README.md

 |                           |    pip        |    Pillow                  |                 |    >pip   install pillow                         |
 ---

+## SPLUNK

+After following instruction setup up for SPLUNK up.
+There are a couple things to note:

+### Adding users to an account:

+Open up the SPLUNK web application, go to Settings > Users then add the user name and a password for each analyst that will connect.

+### Other notes:

+As our application retrieves the log entries as a stream per the clients, there is no capability implemented to modify the descriptions for the individual entries.

+---
 ## Build

 To build the main UI python inside the UI folder, run  ```pyuic -x mainwindow.ui -o mainwindow.py```